 After many lessons, I’m sharing the Best Wood Floor Cleaner for your hardwood flooring, especially for high traffic areas.
-I know many of you will be shocked to learn that the best hardwood floor cleaner is not a homemade hardwood floor cleaning solutions made with vinegar.
+I know many of you will be shocked to learn that the best hardwood floor cleaner is not a homemade hardwood floor cleaning solution made with vinegar.
 Don’t believe all the DIY hardwood floor cleaning solutions using vinegar.
 Vinegar will damage your hardwood floors.

 I know, I know… Homemade cleaners using vinegar are all over Pinterest and while they are a great non-toxic cleaner for other hard surfaces, (tile, windows, etc) vinegar should not be used on hardwoods.
 Reasons are listed below.